section-engineering-education/engineering-education/content/articles/machine-learning-for-audio-classification/index.md

 - We will predict its class with the help of the model that we have created.
 - We will inverse transform the predicted label to get our class label.

-Let's choose a random audio file of a dog bark, `103076-3-0-0.wav`, from our dataset to use for testing.
+We choose a random audio file of a dog bark, `103076-3-0-0.wav`, from our dataset to use for testing.

 In the code below, we repeat the steps we used earlier to preprocess audio data.
 We then perform a prediction of the class it belongs to and finally uses the `inverse_transform` method from scikitlearn to give us the name of the predicted label.